overview for prospective students

 - Organic Chemistry with lab

 In addition, one year of mathematics is usually strongly recommended.
 Some medical schools require calculus.
 A few schools (particularly veterinary medical schools) have additional required courses, such as biochemistry.
 Therefore, during your undergraduate career you should carefully research the specific requirements of the schools to which you wish to apply.
 Course areas also useful in helping prepare for the entrance exams (as well as health professions graduate school), although not required, are biochemistry, genetics, molecular biology, and physiology.

-We should note that the Medical College Admissions Test (MCAT) includes two graded essays.
-This is an indication that medical schools are increasingly interested in students who can communicate clearly and who also have some sophistication in areas such as medical ethics, and the economics, politics, and culture of health care.
+Beginning in 2015, the Medical College Admissions Test (MCAT) will include topics in psychology, sociology, biochemistry and statistics.
+Medical Schools are increasingly interested in students who can communicate clearly and who have some sophistication in areas such as medical ethics, and the economics, politics, and culture of healthcare.

 Health professions graduate schools vary in their attitudes toward advanced placement.
 We will present some general guidelines here, but suggest that you contact individual schools if you have questions concerning the policy at specific institutions.

 If you have received advanced placement in a science (biology, chemistry, physics), most health professions graduate schools will accept this as long as you take an equivalent number of courses (and laboratories) at a more advanced level within that discipline.
 Please keep in mind that premedical/predental requirements may or may not coincide with the requirements of your college major.
 Regardless of whether or not you receive advanced placement in English, we strongly recommend that you take two English courses while in college.
 Most health professions graduate schools prefer that students complete two college-level English courses.